 To better recognize and combat distracted driving, it’s important to understand what it involves.
 The U.S. Department of Transportation defines distracted driving as “any non-driving activity a person engages in that has the potential to distract him or her from the primary task of driving and increase the risk of crashing.”

-Cell phone use and texting are most cited examples of distracted driving.
-However, the term covers a broad range of activities while driving, and can include just about anything.
+Cell phone use and texting are the most cited examples of distracted driving.
+However, the term covers a broad range of activities while driving and can include just about anything.
 Some other common examples include:

 - Talking to passengers